mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Determine a bug with the current enemy spawn system that leads to inconsistent spawns.
 Appears that the enemy timer is increasing whether or not the audio is playing.
 Can likely just have a checker outside the loop to see if the audio is playing, and if not, set the timer back to 0.
     * Add initial fix for keeping spawn times consistent from the start of the audio track.
 However, noticed that with this method, the timer now gets set back to 0 at every pause.
 Working on a new solution.
     * Add globalEnemyTimerPausedState variable to keep track of timer while it is paused.
 This resolves the issue and pausing now works as expected.
-    * Begin work on adding a life indicators
+    * Begin work on adding a life indicator.
+    * Add working HUD for both lives and score.

 * 2024-04-26 - 3.8 hours total
   * 11:15am PST - 3:03pm PST